dmtrinh/used-car-prices/README.md

 <img src="./images/04_Distribution_of_prices.png" width="400" />

 ## Data Preparation and Feature Engineering
-An extensive amount of preparation work needed to be done on the data to get the data into a usable state for machine learning:
+An extensive amount of preparation work was needed to get the data into a usable state for machine learning:
 * Given the high percentage of missing values for `VIN` (>37%) and `size` (>70%), these columns were dropped.
 * The features [`year`, `model`, `fuel`, `odometer`, `transmission`] all had <1.5% missing values.
 The _rows_ with missing values in these were dropped.
 * Imputed missing values for `manufacturer` based on text in `model`; e.g. 'Scion' and 'Genesis'.